openmobilityfoundation/mobility-data-specification/geography/README.md

 ### Authorization

-Authorization of the Geometry API is not required or recommended.
+Authorization of the Geography API is not required or recommended.
 See [Open Data APIs](/general-information.md#open-data-apis) for details.

 [Top][toc]